Port your telephone number to TTNC

 To keep your existing number we do all the administration and hard work for you and within 7 to 10 working days your account will be switched to us.
 If you would like to go ahead and port your number/s to TTNC then please follow these steps:

-- Click the button below to fill out the porting form.
-You'll need to complete this for each number you want to port.
+- Complete the porting form linked below.
+You'll need to submit this form for each number you wish to port.

 Please note: If the number was attached to a physical line (such as a single line BT number) then that line will automatically be ceased when the port takes place.
 If you have any broadband services on the line, the broadband service will cease when the port takes place.